-It’s a very small town of only 1,00 residents but attracts a lot of visitors.
-From art galleries to cycling trails, it also has the highest point of the Oregon coast at Cape Perpetua Scenic Area.
+Yachats is a very small town of only 1,00 residents but attracts a lot of visitors.
+From art galleries to cycling trails, it also has the highest point on the Oregon coast at Cape Perpetua Scenic Area.
 A few popular things to do:

-Lunch at Luna Sea Fish House: Fish and Chips are really popular here and features fresh fish.
+Lunch at Luna Sea Fish House: Fish and Chips are really popular here and feature fresh fish.

-Walk the 804 rail: It’s a coastline trail that follows along the sandy beach and into town.
+Walk the 804 Trail: It’s a coastline trail that follows along the sandy beach and into town.

 Southern Oregon Coast

-Many know Bandon for it’s famed link-style golf-course that is world ranked.
-It’s a bucket list for sure for the avid golfer.
+Many know Bandon for its famed Bandon Dunes Golf Resort.
+It’s a bucket list destination for the avid golfer.
 You can opt to stay right at the golf course or stay in the small fishing town that is there.
 Some other local highlights include:

-Face Rock State Park Beach and Bullards Beach: These are two wonderful beaches local to Bandon.
+Face Rock State Scenic Viewpoint and Bullards Beach: These are two wonderful beaches local to Bandon.
 You can catch sunset even at Coquille Point while here.
 For another beach option, check out Bandon Beach.